bestia-dev-work-in-progress/msg_enc_dec/README.md

 ## ⚠️ Security Warning

 The implementation contained in this crate has never been independently audited!
 USE AT YOUR OWN RISK!

 ## Try it

 For encrypted communication between two parties, both must use msg_enc_dec.
 Install msg_enc_dec from GitHub.
 It is preferred to use Rust locally to build the program, so you know exactly the source code.
+You can also download the executable binaries from this repository Github Releases, but there you have no way to know exactly what source code has been used.
+On Linux (I use Debian inside WSL on Windows):

 ```bash
 cd ~/rustprojects